-Madison County Economic Development Scholarship - A \$1,500 scholarship for the academic year (\$750 for fall and \$750 for spring) to the applicant(s) who demonstrate financial need (as defined by the Madison County Economic Development), who have lived the majority of their life in Madison County, and meet academic standards.
+Madison County Economic Development Scholarship - A \$4,000 scholarship for the academic year (\$2,000 for fall and \$2,000 for spring) to the applicant(s) who demonstrate financial need (as defined by the Madison County Economic Development), who have lived the majority of their life in Madison County, and meet academic standards.
 This scholarship will first be applied to unpaid balances in the following order: Tuition and fees, books and supplies.
 Any unused amounts will be disbursed to the student.
 L&C Financial Aid Committee recommends the top applicants and the Madison County Board selects the recipient(s).
 This scholarship is not automatically renewed each academic year.
 Students need to reapply.
 Applications are available in the Financial Aid Office.
-The application deadline is tentatively the last Friday in April.
+The application deadline is tentatively mid-June.